matban666/restful-booker-playwright/README.md

 - Cancel button on room edit (bug #9)

 ## Additional Work
+- "TODO" comments within the test code document further checks and work
-- booking-list.ts, message-list.ts, room-list.ts comonality should be refactored using templates/generics
+- booking-list.ts, message-list.ts, room-list.ts commonality should be refactored using templates/generics
+- booking-list.ts, message-list.ts, room-list.ts also use the any type, these should be strogly types as part of the above work
+- Create a global teardown to clear out any remaining rooms/messages/bookings in the case of test failures
 - Some tests are a bit flakey due to react components not loading in a timely manner
 - Some of the playwright errors don't give useful information - see if this can be improved
 - github action works but all the tests rarely pass - why